Luiti/luiti/README.markdown

 luiti new --project-name project_A
 ```

-If other luiti projects need to using this package, and you need to
+If other luiti projects need to use this package, and you need to
 install this package, to make sure luiti could find them in the
 search path (`sys.path`) of Python modules.

-#### How to link current Task to another Task that belongs to another pacakge?
+#### How to link current Task to another Task that belongs to another package?
 Every luiti projects share the same structure, e.g.
 `project_A/luiti_tasks/another_feature_day.py`.
 After config
 `luigi.plug_packages("project_B", "project_C==0.0.2"])` in